J-2 Dependents

 * It does not have to be the same insurance policy.

 J-2 dependents lose J-2 status if the J-1 student/scholar completes or otherwise ends their status.
-J-2 dependents are required to file taxes if they earned income in the U.S., and are eligible to use the GLACIER Tax Prep (GTP) to prepare their U.S. tax return.
-In order to access GLACIER Tax Prep, J-2 dependents would use the same access code obtained by their J-1 primaries and follow the instructions to create a GTP account.
-Once inside GTP, J-2 dependents would follow the instructions to have their U.S. tax return prepared for them to print out, sign, and submit to the IRS.
+J-2 dependents are required to file taxes if they earned income in the U.S., and are eligible to use the tax preparation software ISSS provides for help with their U.S. tax return.
+To access the software, J-2 dependents need the same access code obtained by their J-1 primaries.

 If the J-1 primary is subject to the two-year home residency requirement, all J-2 dependents are similarly subject.